FormantIO/formant-proxy-adapter/README.md

 This project has a few components:

-* an adapter in `main.py` that takes webrtc calls from the website, and translates them into http calls on the device
+* an adapter in `main.py` that takes webrtc calls from the website, and translates them into http calls on the device.
+You can run it using `./start.sh`
 * a simple website for testing `simple_website.py` you can run with `export FLASK_APP=simple_website flask run`
 * an example website `frontend` that can e
   * setup using `cd frontend && yarn`